barebox/barebox/Documentation/user/optee.rst

 Before Linux start
 ^^^^^^^^^^^^^^^^^^

-.. warning:: Late loading of OP-TEE is deprecated, greatly increases the attack surface and is only supported on 32-bit ARM systems.
+The support for late loading of OP-TEE had been deprecated and ultimately removed as it greatly increased the attack surface and was only supported on 32-bit ARM systems.
-   Systems should prefer early loading OP-TEE whenever possible.

-Enable the `CONFIG_BOOTM_OPTEE` configuration variable and configure the `CONFIG_OPTEE_SIZE` variable.
-This will reserve a memory area at the end of memory for OP-TEE to run, usually Barebox would relocate itself there.
-To load OP-TEE before the kernel is started, configure the global ``bootm.tee`` variable to point to a valid OPTEE v1 binary.
+OP-TEE loading is now only supported :ref:`in the prebootloader <optee_early_loading>`.

 Communication with OP-TEE
 -------------------------